 \section{Alignment and the Freudian Analogy}

-\cite{NgoEtal2024} define alignment as ``the challenge of ensuring that AI systems pursue goals that match human values or interests rather than unintended and undesirable goals''.
+\citet{NgoEtal2024} define alignment as ``the challenge of ensuring that AI systems pursue goals that match human values or interests rather than unintended and undesirable goals.''
 Alignment usually targets values such as helpfulness, honesty and harmlessness \cite{AskellEtal2021}.
-As alignment methods, often fine-tuning using reinforcement learning with human feedback (RLHF) or direct preference optimization (DPO) are used.
+As alignment methods, often fine-tuning using reinforcement learning with human feedback (RLHF) or direct preference optimisation (DPO) are used.
 This requires extensive feedback from humans.
-Constitutional AI \cite{BaiEtal2022} replaces (or supplements) this feedback with a document containing guidelines, cf.\ Claude's constitution published by Anthropic\footnote{\url{https://www.anthropic.com/constitution}} \cite{Anthropic2026}.
+Constitutional AI \cite{BaiEtal2022} replaces or supplements this feedback with a document containing guidelines, cf.\ Claude's constitution published by Anthropic\footnote{\url{https://www.anthropic.com/constitution}} \cite{Anthropic2026}.
 The central goal of all these alignment methods is that AI should always remain under human supervision \cite{Russell2023}.
-This anthropocentrism can be found everywhere: even if AI agents are granted partial autonomy in their actions, and the Soul Document provides for certain degrees of independence for the AI model, humans should always provide the ultimate goals and make the final decisions.
-Morover, the more advanced an AI is, i.e., the closer it comes to AGI, the tighter the control must be \cite{ShahEtAl2025}. \cite{Russell2023} sums up this attitude with the question: ``How can humans maintain control over AI - forever?''.
+This anthropocentrism can be found everywhere: even if AI agents are granted partial autonomy (Claude's constitution, for instance, provides for some degree of independence), humans should always provide the ultimate goals and make the final decisions.
+Moreover, the more advanced an AI is, i.e., the closer ve comes to AGI, the tighter the control must be \cite{ShahEtAl2025}. \citet{Russell2023} sums up this position with the question: ``How can humans maintain control over AI --- forever?''

-This paradigm of control is completly understandable given the potential dangers, but it is ultimately untenable.
-Even current AI systems are attempting to maximize the objective function in unintended ways (reward hacking) \cite{TaylorEtal2025}.
+Such a paradigm of control can even be seen as an ethical duty, given the potential dangers --- but it is ultimately untenable.
+Even current AI systems are attempting to maximise the objective function in unintended ways (reward hacking) \cite{TaylorEtal2025}.
 At the same time, understanding of how exactly current general-purpose AI models work and what risks they pose is limited---despite research on interpretability, see \cite{BengioEtal2024}.
 There, the possibility of loss of control (especially when using autonomous AI agents) is also controversially discussed.